robomotic/forecastr/README.md

 #### How to run this on docker.

 1. Clone this repo and make sure you have docker installed.
-2. Cd into cloned folder and run: docker build -t forecastr:latest .
+2. Cd into cloned folder and run:
+3. With Gunicorn: docker build -t forecastr:latest .
-3. Run:  docker run --rm -it -p 5000:5000 forecastr
+4. Run:  docker run --rm -it -p 5000:5000 forecastr
-4. Go to your browser under: https://localhost:5000
+5. Go to your browser under: https://localhost:5000

 #### Blog Post on what I Learned Building a UI on top of Facebook Prophet
 https://www.garethcull.com/2019/03/20/what-i-learned-building-a-ui-on-top-of-facebook-prophet/